akwohlgenant/andywohlg/content/authors/admin/_index.md

 title: Andy Wohlgenant
 ---

+My name is Andy Wohlgenant, and I currently work at San José State University in the Department of Institutional Research, where I handle a variety of data analysis tasks to help University faculty and administrators make data-driven decisions to drive student success.

-My name is Andy Wohlgenant and I am a geoscientist and data practitioner.
-I do freelance geoscience and analytics consulting, and I'm currently also pursuing a Master's degree in Data Analytics from Oregon State University.
+I also do freelance geoscience and analytics consulting, and I'm currently pursuing a Master's degree in Data Analytics from Oregon State University.

 In my career as a geoscientist, I worked for about 20 years as a geologist and geophysicist in the oil and gas industry for organizations ranging from ExxonMobil to the U.S. Bureau of Ocean Energy Management and, most recently, Netherland, Sewell & Associates, Inc., a worldwide petroleum consulting firm located in Dallas, Texas, USA.